SUFFERING FROM ANY KIND OF DISEASES?

 If chloroquine is shown to be effective against SARS-CoV-2, it will not be via the same mechanism by which the drug functions as an antimalarial.
 That’s because malaria is caused not by a virus but by a microparasite Plasmodium falciparum.
 Chloroquine makes it toxic for the parasite to digest its host’s hemoglobin.
 The clinical usefulness of chloroquine, and in some recent cases of quinine as well, has been much reduced by the evolution and spread of chloroquine resistant malaria parasites.

-Chloroquine might have entirely different effects against a virus, such as, for example, disrupting the virus’s ability to enter a cell.
+Chloroquine might have entirely different effects against a virus, such as, for example, disrupting the virus’s ability to enter a cell by inhibiting glycosylation of host receptors, proteolytic processing, and endosomal acidification.
+These agents also have immunomodulatory effects through attenuation of cytokine production and inhibition of autophagy and lysosomal activity in host cells.

 Both chloroquine and hydroxychloroquine have been reported to inhibit SARS-CoV-2 in vitro, although hydroxychloroquine appears to have more potent antiviral activity.